 At the end of the day, you know your business and your needs better than anyone else.
 Our advice would be: don’t compromise on a simple GPS tracker solution when you can go one step further, without needing to be an expert.

 If you have a small to medium-sized business and are operating a fleet of vehicles, no matter how small, then your truth lies somewhere in the middle.
-That is, leave your GPS tracker solution behind, but stop short of an advanced fleet management platform, packed with specialized features.
+That is, leave your GPS tracker solution behind, but stop short of an advanced vehicle management platform, packed with specialized features.

-For your business, what you need is an effective and easy to use fleet management solution (like Veturilo 🙂 ).
+For your business, what you need is an effective and easy to use vehicle management solution (like Veturilo 🙂 ).
 What you don’t need is something overly complex that will make your daily routine too complicated, and take your attention away from the more important aspects of your business.